-Not all shelter / rescue animals are dangerous.
-Sometimes people just suck at life and they turn in good dogs - usually those dogs get adopted quite quickly and stay adopted.
+Not all shelter/rescue animals are dangerous.
+Sometimes people just suck at life and they turn into good dogs - usually, those dogs get adopted quite quickly and stay adopted.

 Some dogs are just crazy or pose a higher risk period.
-A bad breeder can easily take a good breed, breed it wrong,and end up with a whole different breed.
-In a recent study, they took 8 fox cub litters and selected just 2 of the most social, easy going fox cubs, bred them and within the 1st generation their fox red color changed to light colors and their ears started to turn down.
+A bad breeder can easily take a good breed, breed it wrong, and end up with a whole different breed.
+In a recent study, they took 8 fox cub litters and selected just 2 of the most social, easy-going fox cubs, bred them, and within the 1st generation their fox red color changed to light colors and their ears started to turn down.
 Many of the risky breed activists blame people.
-I largely agree, it is people's fault, namely the breeder who bred them and sold them to unprepared, uneducated buyers.
-As a result, many homeowner's insurance won't cover them, or if they do, they want more money.
+I largely agree it is people's fault, namely the breeder who bred them and sold them to unprepared, uneducated buyers.
+As a result, many homeowner's insurances won't cover them, or if they do, they want more money.
 It has taken centuries for the Labrador Retriever to come about.
-Years of selective breeding for the right personality and aptitude are what make the Labrador Retriever famous.
+Years of selective breeding for the right personality and attitude are what make the Labrador Retriever famous.

 Ongoing vet costs for a poorly bred dog.